circuitid/circuitid-python/docs/apis/tags/NumbersApi.md

 <a id="__pageTop"></a>
-# circuitid-python.CircuitID.tags.numbers_api.NumbersApi
+# circuitid_python.rest.tags.numbers_api.NumbersApi

-All URIs are relative to *https://rest.circuitid.com*
+All URIs are relative to *https://cloud9.circuitid.com*

 Method | HTTP request | Description
 ------------- | ------------- | -------------